Getac's Next Generation ZX10 Is The Lightest 10-Inch Fully Rugged Tablet Currently Available On The Market

 and 6ft drop resistance

 ensures it can stand up to the rigours of intensive field work, while an operating temperature range of -29°C to 63°C / -20°F to 145°F provides further peace of mind in adverse weather conditions and extreme operational scenarios.
-Despite these comprehensive fully rugged credentials, the ZX10 starting weight is 906 grams, making it the lightest 10-inch fully rugged tablet currently available on the market.
+Despite these comprehensive fully rugged credentials, the ZX10 weighs just starting from 906 grams, making it the lightest 10-inch fully rugged tablet currently available on the market1.

 Intuitive Android operating system

 The next generation ZX10 is powered by the intuitive Android operating system (Android 13 is installed as standard), for incredible versatility and ease of use.
 It is also verified as an Android Enterprise Recommended rugged device, meeting all the specifications and requirements of Google's rigorous testing process.
-Additionally, it will be fully supported with at least five years of security updates and is guaranteed to support at least three Android OS version upgrades, along with all regular feature enhancements over this period.
+This means it will receive full security updates every 90 days for five years after the launch date, along with regular patches and feature enhancements over this period.
+Getac is also committed to supporting a minimum of three Android OS versions for each product generation, futureproofing the ZX10 and ensuring an exceptional Android experience at all times.

 Compatible with Getac's Essentials Suite software solutions